Today's work environments are changing before our eyes and moving a little further away from traditional offices daily.

 4. Use and respect “do not disturb” status

+Etiquette for working remotely should help to avoid many overlaps in colleague schedules.
 When you find yourself in front of a closed door, you know you should avoid barging in to ask your questions.
-Respect the same principle online.
+Respect the same principle in WFH etiquette.
 If a co-worker displays the “Do Not Disturb” status, imagine their office door is closed.
 They may be in the middle of a meeting, or on a break.

 Wait for their status to change to “Available” before sending them a message or if it's not an urgent issue, send them an email instead.